lilli-mcnally/luna-beauty/README.md

 9. I built my database by migrating my models to PostgreSQL, then using `python3 manage.py loaddata` for `categories` and `products`.
 10. I created a new superuser, and an AWS Account.
 11. I used AWS to host my Media and Static files by using S3, and created Users, Groups and Policies before uploading the files to the relevant folder.
-10. I checked my project had successfuly deployed using the "Open App" button on Heroku.
+10. I checked my project had successfully deployed using the "Open App" button on Heroku.

 ## Credits